 My cousin came with her little boy for a visit.

 While in Florida, two interesting things happened.
 I got a call from my mother in-law asking me if I was interested in teaching (she works at Lincoln Memorial University in TN).
 “Sure!”
-I didn’t even IMG_20180810_115235_721give myself time to think about it.
+I didn’t even give myself time to think about it.
 I’m now an Adjunct Accounting Professor at LMU (teaching on-line).
 All it took was a Master’s Degree and a little nepotism.
 I also got an email from a vendor for the company I’d been working for, asking me if I knew of anyone who wanted to work part-time.
 “Sure!”
 I’m now the Accounting Manager at a public relations firm, as well.

 I’m telling you, reading all those Gabby Bernstein books last spring has paid off.
 The universe has my back!